 Not surprisingly, some children do not recover well from these adversities, yet others do.
 We have children who, despite facing potentially overwhelming challenges, are not only surviving but are also thriving and growing into adulthood while still retaining a sense of excitement and hope as they look toward the future.

-In addition, the International Resilience Project (IRP), based in Halifax, Nova Scotia at Dalhousie University,studied resilience around the world.
+The International Resilience Project (IRP), based in Halifax, Nova Scotia at Dalhousie University,studied resilience around the world.
 In particular, the IRP investigated resilience within the context of values and expectations of the community and culture.
+This study found that beyond individual characteristics, resilience occurs as a result of the interaction among culturally relevant services and policies in a community.
 Along the same lines, we want to study and contribute to resilience in our community.

 What Are The Goals of the Resilience Research Lab?